kschweig/OfflineRL/index.md

 In our experimental setup, the minimum return was those of a random policy and the maximum return those of an expert policy trained in the usual online RL setting.

+### Measure of Exploration

-Defining a measure for **exploration** is much harder, as there are many ways to define exploration.
+Defining a measure for exploration is much harder, as there are many ways to define exploration.
 Exploration generally serves a purpose, such as acquiring information about the environment dynamics or sampling trajectories that are maximally distant under some distance measure, to name some.

 A priori, we do not know the utility of observed transitions to such purposes, which is why we turned to the information theoretic approach of analyzing the Shannon entropy of the transition probabilities under the policy.
 This transition-entropy is defined as